UW accessibility highlights

 In 2012-2013, over 1100 UW students registered with our Disability Resources for Students office.
 It is estimated that these students represent about 30-40% of students with disabilities enrolled on our campus.
 These students:

-- Include those who are blind or have visual impairments, are deaf or hard of hearing, have physical disabilities, have learning disabilities such as dyslexia and dysgraphia, or have psychiatric, cognitive,
+- Include those who are blind or have visual impairments, are deaf or hard of hearing, have physical disabilities, have learning disabilities such as dyslexia and dysgraphia, or have psychiatric, cognitive, or other disabilities.

 - Interact with IT in a wide variety of ways, sometimes requiring custom configurations or access through alternative input or output devices.